faceincase/Watcher/README.md

 ---

 - My use case:
-  - When developing a Discord.js bot, this is used to store strings and allows updating them without restarting the entire bot.
+  - When developing a Discord.js application, this is used to store strings and allows updating them without restarting the entire bot.
 It works instantly and in real time, with error handling to protect against unexpected mistakes.

 ---